About Ann M. Greenseth

 Q: So, in college, you were writing plays?

-AMG: Actually, I became fascinated with the idea of becoming an actor.
+AMG: At that time, I became fascinated with the idea of becoming an actor.
 By then, I already considered myself a writer.
 What if I could actually get on stage and act?
 I was awed by anyone who could do that.
 So, I changed my major from English to Theatre.
 Needless to say, my parents were not thrilled.

 AMG: My parents were wonderful people.
 But, they grew up during the Depression.
 As a result, they were very practical people.
 If I heard the “salable skills” speech once, I heard it a thousand times.
 And, that wasn’t just because I was in Theatre.
 It would have been the same had I continued as an English major.
 My dreams about being an artist were, in my parents’ opinions, not remotely practical.